 Tutor is a docker-based Open edX distribution, both for production and local development.
 The goal of Tutor is to make it easy to deploy, customize, upgrade and scale Open edX.
-Tutor is easy to use, fast, full of cool features, and it is already used by dozens of Open edX platforms in the world.
+Tutor is fast, full of cool features, extendable, and it is already used by dozens of Open edX platforms in the world.

 Quickstart (1-click install)¶

 Download the latest stable release of Tutor, uncompress the file and place the

 tutorexecutable in your path.
 From the command line:

 sudo curl -L "https://github.com/overhangio/tutor/releases/download/v3.6.2/tutor-$(uname -s)_$(uname -m)" -o /usr/local/bin/tutor sudo chmod 0755 /usr/local/bin/tutor

 Yes :) This is what happens when you run

 You answer a few questions about the Configuration of your Open edX platform.

 Configuration files are generated from templates.

 A full, production-ready platform is run with docker-compose.